 There will be five (5) exams, each worth 100 points.
-Each exam will cover information from the text, lectures, discussions, and videos.
+Each exam will cover information from the text, lectures, demonstrations, and videos.
 The test format may contain multiple choice, fill-in-the-blank, short answer, or essay questions.
 Anything covered in the classroom should be considered testable information.
 There will be no comprehensive final exam.

 Your grade will be calculated on the basis of your best four (4) exam scores.
 Your lowest exam score from the first four exams will be automatically dropped.
 Attendance for the final exam is required and that exam score will be computed into your final grade for the course.
-You will need to bring a Scantron sheet, a clean sheet of paper, and No. 2 pencil to each exam.
+All exams will be taken online.

 No make-up exams will be given.
 Exams will not be given after the scheduled exam time.
 Missed exams will be assigned no points.
-If you are unable to attend class on an exam day, the missed exam may be used as your lowest score, if it is one of the first four exams.
+If you are unable to take the online exam during the time it is open, the missed exam may be used as your lowest score, if it is one of the first four exams.
 Only one missed exam score will be dropped.
+It is expected that if you go out of town at the time an exam is open, you will find a way to access the Internet (Internet cafes, hotel offices, public libraries, etc.) in order to sustain your participation in the course.
+See the Course Schedule for tentative exam dates.